s1xology/jun-bill-dashboard/README.md

 2. **Manual Editing Flexibility**: Essential for real-world scenarios:
       - **`Cash payments`**: Shortcuts can only capture on-screen numbers, making manual entry necessary for cash transactions
       - **`Tip adjustments`**: Credit card screenshots capture pre-tip amounts, requiring manual updates to reflect actual totals
+      - **`Rebates or reimbursements (checks)`**: Any rebates or reimbursements received as checks require manual entry, since these transactions are not captured by automated workflows

 Numbers provides the reliability and flexibility that pure CSV automation cannot match.